toumorokoshi/sprinter/docs/source/internals.rst

 A majority of the files required for a sprinter environment are stored in a .sprinter-ENVIRONMENT directory within

-Services
+Features
 --------

-Each section in a sprinter configuration represents a "service", which exists in a particular state.
+Each section in a sprinter configuration represents a "feature", which exists in a particular state.
 Each service is dealt with separately, and is designed a service directory within the configuration root that it can use to place whatever it would like (clone a git repository, unpack a package, etc).